bnachman/Bichsel/README.md

 Maintainer: Su Dong (last update Apr/13/2016)

-Translation to C++: Maurice Garcia-Sciveres
+Translation to C++: Maurice Garcia-Sciveres, Benjamin Nachman

+Allpix interface: Fuyue Wang

 =======================================================

 Instructions:

+There are two steps to using the Bichsel model: (1) generating cross-section tables and (2) sampling from the tables.
+Table generation needs to only be done once.
 For the Fortran code, you can do

 cd bichsel/FortranVersion
 sh link_cov.sh